Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Background

-It is crucial, then, to test whether LLMs' interpretive judgments are reliably correlated to human interpretations.
+It is crucial, then, to test whether LLMs' interpretive judgments are reliably correlated to (ordinary) human interpretations.
 By some measures, LLM probability models exhibit human-like sensitivity to grammatical phenomena in English sentences: these include linguistic or syntactic acceptability~\citep{gauthier-etal-2020-syntaxgym,warstadt-etal-2019-neural,warstadt-etal-2020-blimp-benchmark}, and semantic plausibility \citep{kauf2023event, kauf-etal-2024-log}.
-However, there is increasing behavioral evidence of differences between LLMs and humans when it comes to learning and processing language \citep{oh-etal-2024-frequency, aoyama-wilcox-2025-language, mccoy2025modeling} and answering questions \cite{srikanth-etal-2025-questions}.
-To test whether LLMs and humans arrive at similar interpretive conclusions, we use the human judgments from \citeposs{waldon_vague_contracts_2023} to evaluate LLMs' interpretive judgments.
+However, there is increasing `behavioral' evidence of differences between LLMs and humans when it comes to learning and processing language \citep{oh-etal-2024-frequency, aoyama-wilcox-2025-language, mccoy2025modeling} and answering questions \cite{srikanth-etal-2025-questions}.
+To test whether LLMs and humans arrive at similar interpretive conclusions, we use a dataset of human judgments reported by \citet{waldon_vague_contracts_2023} to evaluate LLMs' interpretive judgments.